Thursday, December 11, 2008

 I said, "Yes... why?"

-William faintly smiled, "Do you know which date is this?
+William faintly smiled, "Do you know today's date?
 November 10."

 I nodded, "Yes, I know."

-"Last year on this date Paul died similarly."
+"Last year on this date Paul passed away."

-Everything turned around me.
-I could not believe.
-So, Nip ran to the wheels very consciously?
+Everything suddenly turned around me.
+I could not believe it.
+Nip ran to the wheels very consciously?
 Exactly one year later?
 How could she remember the exact date?

 I still think about it.
 Even after this fifty years.
 It is still a mystery to me.
 What do you think?
 Do you know the answer?

-Near village, they both felt very hungry.
+Near the village, they both felt very hungry.
 Ramkanai told Jhootharam, "Let's eat.
 What do you say?"

-Jhutharam said, "Ya.
-But, do one thing.
-Let's not open both our food boxes.
-We can't it so much now.
+Jhootharam said, "Ya.
+But, let's do one thing.
+Let's not open both our lunch-boxes.
+We can't eat so much now.
 It'll only rot that way.
 Now, let's both eat from yours.
-On the return journey, we'll eat mine."
+On the return journey, we'll share mine."

 So, Ramkanai opened his box, and they both shared from that.

 As they were eating, Jhootharam asked Ramkanai, "Bhai!
-Who all're there in your family?"
+Who are all there in your family?"

 Ramkanai began talking about his family, his father, mother, sister, wife, son, daughter -- about everyone.
 How tall his daughter has grown, how intelligent his son has become etc etc.

-As Ramkanai kept chattering on his family, Jhootharam asked him more details and took food gulp by gulp.
-Ramkanai was too happy talking talking about his family. so, when he finally noticed, there was only two three grains of rice left in his box.
+As Ramkanai kept chattering on his family, Jhootharam asked him more details and took the food in gulps.
+Ramkanai was too happy talking talking about his family.
+When he finally noticed, there was only two-three grains of rice left in his box.

 Jhootharam washed his hands and then very sombrely came to Ramkanai and said, "Bhai!
-I must say something.
+I must tell you something.
 The food you gave me was so rotten and bad, I've no words to say.
 I never imagined you're such a bad guy.
-But, after this I don't want to talk to you.
+After this, I don't want to talk to you.
 I'm going."

-Saying this, he lifted his food box and sack.
+Saying this, he lifted his lunch-box and sack.
 And quickly left for the village.

 Poor Ramkanai was so hungry and tired that his head was turning.
-Now that Jhootharam took the other food box with him, there was no hope Ramkanai could eat something.
+Now that Jhootharam took the other lunch-box with him, there was no hope that Ramkanai could eat something.
 He had no energy to move any more.
 So, he sat there and started crying.

 Meanwhile, the Kazisahib was passing through there with his entourage.
 Seeing Ramkanai in such a pathetic state, he asked his people to stop and enquire what happened.